 7.30 am.
 Arose.
 8.30 am.
 A review of my inbox before a dispatch of sundry domestic chores.
 9.00 am.
 Day 2 of section 8.
 Moses and the elders of Israel are someway up Mount Sinai, where they receive a vision of God:

-And they saw the God of Israel: and there was under his feet as it were a paved work of a sapphire stone, and as it were the body of heaven in his clearness (Exodus 24.10).
+And they saw the God of Israel: and there was under his feet as it were a paved work of a sapphire stone, and as it were the body of heaven in his clearness (Exod.
+24.10).

 Ruskin had something to say about this aspect of ‘clearness’, as I recall.
 (I must look that up.)
 Its curious that the description focusses on God’s feet and the surface beneath them.
 Perhaps only those elements were visible; perhaps, the sight of his entire visage would have been unbearable.
 There are several rationales governing the prohibitions of the second command.
 The danger of idolatry is only one.
 The other concerns the nature of God himself.
 He is, in essence, an invisible spirit.
 Thus any visual representation of him would falsify his ‘image’.
 It was not for humankind to imagine him in any shape or form.
 God’s auto-self-visualisation in this passage is likely to have been a type of symbolic and anthropomorphic picturing.
-A little later on in the text, Moses has another sight of God or, rather, of an attribute of his person: his glory, which was ‘like a devouring fire’ — bright, fierce, terrifying, threatening and, one assumes, noisy too (Exodus 24.17).
+A little later on in the text, Moses has another sight of God or, rather, of an attribute of his person: his glory, which was ‘like a devouring fire’ — bright, fierce, terrifying, threatening and, one assumes, noisy too (Exod.
+24.17).

 Sapphire and fire.
 Clarity and ferocity.
 These would need to be the defining contrasts of my sonification of the two ‘sights’ of God.
 That sapphire ‘clearness’ would be expressed as a sound like ice on polished steel: